Return to the search form Return to your search results

 Click the Application tab.

-This program allows students a firsthand look at the multiple layers of history that make Cuba significant in North America and Latin America.
+This program gives students a firsthand look at the layers of history that make Cuba significant in North America and Latin America.
 The courses offered not only look at the history of the island as a former Spanish colony but also the 20th Century in which Cuba played a significant geopolitical role.
 The courses and experiences that students have outside the classroom will focus on the history and society of Cuba with attention focused on exploring the fusion of Spanish, African, and indigenous roots plus influence from the United States to create a rich culture of its own.
 This program is administered by the University Studies Abroad Consortium (USAC), of which the University of Iowa is a member.
 The USAC Resident Director and staff are present on-site full-time to welcome and support students during their term abroad.

 Academic Program